sudosu-yx/tailnet/README.md

-# tailnet
+# Tailnet

 **Secure, zero-config ingress using [Tailscale](https://tailscale.com/) and [Caddy](https://caddyserver.com/).**

-tailnet allows you to expose containerized services privately over your Tailnet with automatic HTTPS.
+Tailnet allows you to expose containerized services privately over your Tailnet with automatic HTTPS.
 It bundles Tailscale, Caddy, and popular plugins into a single, easy-to-deploy container.

 ## Features